postsharp/Metalama.Samples/examples/notifypropertychanged/README.md

 3. The aspect will override the setter of all properties and call `OnPropertyChanged`.
 4. The aspect will automatically propagate from the base class to derived classes.

 Note that this is a basic implementation.
-Specifically, it does not take into account _dependent properties_ i.e. properties that depend on other properties.
+Specifically, it does not take into account _dependent properties_, i.e. properties that depend on other properties.

-Here is the code of this aspect.
+Here's the code for this aspect.

 [!metalama-file NotifyPropertyChangedAttribute.cs]

-As you can see, the `NotifyPropertyChangedAttribute` class inherits the <xref:Metalama.Framework.Aspects.TypeAspect> because this is an aspect that applies to types.
+As can be seen from the code, the `NotifyPropertyChangedAttribute` class inherits the <xref:Metalama.Framework.Aspects.TypeAspect> because this is an aspect that applies to types.

-The <xref:Metalama.Framework.Aspects.InheritableAttribute?text=[Inheritable]> custom attribute on the top of the class means that the aspect must be inherited from the base class to derived classes.
-For details, see <xref:aspect-inheritance>.
+The <xref:Metalama.Framework.Aspects.InheritableAttribute?text=[Inheritable]> at the top of the class indicates that the aspect should be inherited from the base class to derived classes.
+For further details, see <xref:aspect-inheritance>.

-Let's look in detail to the implementation of the `BuildAspect` method.
+Let's examine the implementation section of the `BuildAspect` method.

 [!metalama-file NotifyPropertyChangedAttribute.cs member="NotifyPropertyChangedAttribute.BuildAspect"]

 The `BuildAspect` method first calls <xref:Metalama.Framework.Advising.IAdviceFactory.ImplementInterface*> to add the <xref:System.ComponentModel.INotifyPropertyChanged> interface to the target type.
-The `whenExists` parameter is set to `Ignore`, which means that this call will just be ignored if the target type or a base type already implements the interface.
+The `whenExists` parameter is set to `Ignore`, indicating that this call will just be ignored if the target type or a base type already implements the interface.
 The <xref:Metalama.Framework.Advising.IAdviceFactory.ImplementInterface*> method requires the interface members to be implemented by the aspect class and to be annotated with the <xref:Metalama.Framework.Aspects.InterfaceMemberAttribute?text=[InterfaceMember]> custom attribute.
 Here, our only member is the `PropertyChanged` event:

 [!metalama-file NotifyPropertyChangedAttribute.cs member="NotifyPropertyChangedAttribute.PropertyChanged"]

 To read more about this, see <xref: implementing-interfaces>.

-Note that the `OnPropertyChanged` method is not a part of the <xref:System.ComponentModel.INotifyPropertyChanged> interface, so we do not introduce it using the <xref:Metalama.Framework.Aspects.InterfaceMemberAttribute?text=[InterfaceMember]> custom attribute but using <xref:Metalama.Framework.Aspects.IntroduceAttribute?text=[Introduce]>.
-Again, we specify the <xref:Metalama.Framework.Aspects.IntroduceAttribute.WhenExists> property to `Ignore`, so we skip this step if the target type already contains this method.
+Note that the `OnPropertyChanged` method is not a part of the [System.ComponentModel.INotifyPropertyChanged](xref:System.ComponentModel.INotifyPropertyChanged) interface.
+So we introduce it not by using the <xref:Metalama.Framework.Aspects.InterfaceMemberAttribute?text=[InterfaceMember]> custom attribute but by using the <xref:Metalama.Framework.Aspects.IntroduceAttribute?text=[Introduce]> attribute.
+We again assign the `Ignore` value to the <xref:Metalama.Framework.Aspects.IntroduceAttribute.WhenExists> property, so we skip this step if the target type already contains this method.

 [!metalama-file NotifyPropertyChangedAttribute.cs member="NotifyPropertyChangedAttribute.OnPropertyChanged"]

-`OnPropertyChanged` invokes the `PropertyChanged` event.
+The `OnPropertyChanged` method invokes the `PropertyChanged` event.
 Note that the expression `meta.This` is translated into simply `this` by Metalama.
-For more detail about adding methods, see <xref:introducing-members>.
+For further details about adding members, see <xref:introducing-members>.

-Let's go back to the `BuildAspect` method.
-The second thing it does it to iterate through all properties that have a setter.
-It calls the <xref:Metalama.Framework.Advising.IAdviceFactory.OverrideAccessors*> and supplies `OverridePropertySetter` as a template for the new property setter.
-For details, see <xref:overriding-fields-or-properties>.
+Now, moving back to the `BuildAspect` method.
+The next action it performs is to iterate through all properties that have a setter.
+It does this by calling the <xref:Metalama.Framework.Advising.IAdviceFactory.OverrideAccessors*> using `OverridePropertySetter` as a template for the new property setter.
+For further details, see <xref:overriding-fields-or-properties>..

-Let's look at this template:
+Let's have a look at this template:

 [!metalama-file NotifyPropertyChangedAttribute.cs member="NotifyPropertyChangedAttribute.OverridePropertySetter"]

-The expression `meta.Target.Property.Value` gives us the current value of the property.
-When Metalama applies the aspect to an automatic property, it turns it into a field-backed property, and this expression resolves to the backing field.
+The expression `meta.Target.Property.Value` gives the current value of the property.
+When Metalama applies the aspect to an automatic property, it turns it into a field-backed property, and this expression resolves the backing field.

 `meta.Proceed()` invokes the original implementation of the property.
 In the case of an automatic property, this means that the backing field is set to the `value` parameter.